Mark Levinson Pure Path Circuit Design

 All Mark Levinson equipment employs electronic components carefully chosen for their specific task.
 Gain-stage JFET pairs have high gain, low noise, low distortion, and because they are encapsulated in the same package, the two devices operate under nearly identical conditions.
 Capacitors used in critical filtering locations are film types, noted for their consistent performance regardless of temperature and frequency.
 Finally, resistors in critical gain-setting and feedback locations use tantalum nitride thin-film elements.
 An extremely costly material, tantalum nitride typically finds use in sensitive military equipment because it is unusually stable with respect to temperature, exhibits very low noise, and is unaffected by magnetic fields.
 In fine audio equipment, those characteristics make the sound even more revealing and effortless, free of the low-level nonlinearities caused by lesser resistive materials as they heat and cool under dynamic conditions.
-Housed in an aircraft-grade 6063-T5 extruded aluminum chassis, the № 526 features extremely high build precision, to exceedingly low tolerances.
+Housed in an aircraft-grade 6063-T5 extruded and machined aluminum chassis, the № 519 features extremely high build precision, to exceedingly low tolerances.

 The Mark Levinson Precision Link DAC

 First introduced in the multi-award-winning, critically acclaimed № 585 Integrated Amplifier, the Mark Levinson Precision Link DAC transforms digital data streams into analog audio art.
 Like every other element of a Mark Levinson component, it combines unique Pure Path engineering design approaches with painstakingly selected components to deliver impeccable performance than can be appreciated both on the test bench and in the listening room.